 A 1997 study found that babies who lived through vanishing twin syndrome could be at higher risk of cerebral palsy.
 A later study didn't confirm this risk.
 It found that the risk for these babies was similar to the risk for other twins and babies born from multiple pregnancies.
 The researchers concluded that further study is needed.
 At this time, a link between cerebral palsy and VTS hasn't been proven.

-Twins who live through vanishing twin syndrome often have health problems.
-They are likely to be smaller than expected while in the womb.
+In general, a vanishing twin with two placentas generally has no adverse effect on the surviving twin, especially in the first trimester.
+But-- by comparison, if the fetal demise occurs later in the pregnancy, it can have adverse consequences.
+The surviving twin is likely to be smaller than expected while in the womb.
 They also have lower birth weights.
 They may have lower scores on the Apgar test, which rates a baby's general condition at birth.
 They also have a greater risk of dying during the first week of life.

 Psychological Impact of VTS